stephenkati/To-Do-List/README.md

 # 📖 [To Do List]

 **[To Do List]** is a website for listing different 'to do' activities.
-This application helps people add their activities and mark them as completed when their activities are completed.
 Users can add, update, delete, mark as completed and remove completed activities
-The website is build with HTML, CSS and Javascript.
+Build with HTML, CSS and Javascript.

 ## 🛠 Built With <a name="built-with"></a>